 Arnold & Itkin represented nearly a third of the crewmembers injured in the Deepwater Horizon explosion.
 To learn more what they thought about working with our firm, watch the video below:

-At our law firm, we are proud to help people in a variety of legal cases related to the BP oil spill-regardless of whether they involve maritime or business law.
-Having recovered billions of dollars on behalf of our clients, we believe our past results speak for themselves.
-While they are not a guarantee of future success, they do demonstrate our passion for justice and our belief in going above and beyond for our clients.
+At our law firm, we are proud to have advocated for people facing a variety of problems related to the BP oil spill—regardless of whether they involved maritime, injury, or business law.
+Having recovered tens of billions of dollars on behalf of our clients, our past results speak for themselves.
+No matter what you're facing, no matter how big your opponent, no matter how complex the situation—we'll be there to fight for you.

 Arnold & Itkin represented nearly a third of the crewmembers injured in the Deepwater Horizon explosion.